-Join Paul Nowak for an in-depth discussion in this video Reading groups of words, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Reading groups of words, part of Learning Speed Reading.

 - Part of the reason why people read slowly…is because they read on a word-by-word basis.…You can speed up your reading if you learn how to read…more than one word at a time.…This is what we'll focus on in this video.…First off, I want you to know you probably already…read groups of words without realizing it.…This happens all the time when you are driving.…If you saw a sign that said 'New York City' while driving,…you'd probably be able to read…all three words in just one glance.…We need to replicate this ability…that we already have while reading.…Here's a technique for reading groups of words.…